 Project Manager

-The project manager must be a geoscientist or reservoir engineer with proven expertise and experience in petroleum engineering and full understanding of the responsibilities and functions of regulators, shares holders, operators and be registered in one of the professional international organizations like SPE (Society of Petroleum Engineering), AADE (American Association of Drilling Engineers) AAPG (American Association of Petroleum Geologists) etc.
+The project manager must be a geoscientist or reservoir engineer with proven expertise and experience in petroleum engineering and full understanding of the responsibilities and functions of regulators, shares holders, operators and be registered in one of the professional international organizations like SPE (Society of Petroleum Engineering), AADE (American Association of Drilling Engineers) AAPG (American Association of Petroleum Geologists), Geological Society of London etc. The project manager shall have at least 10 years’ experience in the field of consulting service and evaluation of hydrocarbon resources and reserves in PRMS categories at any kind of reservoirs, onshore and offshore with total investment into oil and gas exploration, development and production projects (hereinafter “Petroleum Projects”) of more than USD $ 500 million.

 The project manager shall have at least 10 years of experience in management, supervision, or execution, of integrated subsurface projects in the areas of exploration, development and production of oil and gas (hereinafter “Petroleum Projects”) with a total investment of more than USD $ 500 million.